Benefits, Impacts, and Studies of Preventing and Cleaning Up UST Releases

 - EPA's Louisiana Study - Frequency of Inspection Rates and UST Compliance

-- EPA-ORD Pilot Study – Proximity of USTs in Oklahoma to Private Domestic Wells
+- EPA ORD Studies – Proximity of USTs in Oklahoma to Private Domestic Wells and Impact of UST Releases on Drinking Water

 - EPA's Regulatory Analysis of the 2015 UST Regulations - Economic Benefits